HKUST-Aerial-Robotics/TimeOptimizer/README.md

 We use **mosek** for solvingsecond-order cone program(SOCP).
 To use mosek, you should approve an academic license in [here](https://www.mosek.com/products/academic-licenses/).
 The academic license is free and is easy to approve.
 Then create a folder named 'mosek' in your home directory and put your license in it.
 All header and library files are already included in the 'third_party' folder under this repo, so you don't need to download mosek again.

 ## 5.Usage
-If you have done all above, you can try the simple simulation.
+If you have done all above, you can try the simple demo in two ways.
+##1.##
 ```
   roslaunch time_optimizer time_optimizer.launch
 ```
 In rviz, click 'Panels -> tools -> +' and select the plugin 'Goal3DTool'.
 If you have successfully compiled all packages from [plan_utils](https://github.com/HKUST-Aerial-Robotics/plan_utils), now you can see *3D Nav Goal* in the tools panel.

 We use *3D Nav Goal* to send waypoints for the drone.
 To use it, click the tool (shortcut keyboard 'g' may conflict with *2D Nav Goal*), then press on left mouse button on a position in rviz, click right mouse button to start to drag it slide up or down for a targeting height (don't loose left button at this time).
 Finally you loose left mouse button and a series of waypoints will be sent to the planner, done.

+##2.##
+We provide a clean launch file which has no dependence on other packages, suppose you do not want to configure the interactive tools we provide.
+In this way, you can write down you the coordinates of all waypoints in the .txt file (waypoints.txt) and the program would read it after launched.

 ## 6.Acknowledgements
   We use [mosek](https://www.mosek.com/) for solving second-order cone program(SOCP).